blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 ## LTI Asset Processor tool

 This tool supports the LTI asset processor spec.
-All calls current hit http://localhost:3000/lti13.
+All calls currently hit http://localhost:3000/lti13.

 The following functionality is supported:
 - Deep link launch in order to link the processor to the platform item.
 A processor can be returned, similar to other deep link items.